 Google also plans easier-to-understand presets for Alerting and Silent notifications, giving you more control over just how your phone gets your attention.

 New emoji: In July, we got our first look at how Android 11 will present some of the 117 new emoji approved by the Unicode Consortium.
-It looks like Google is focusing on redesigning some of its animal emoji, with the final versions coming to Android 11 in the fall.
+It looks like Google is focusing on redesigning some of its animal emoji, and we expect that the final versions will be available in Android 11.

 Screenshot changes: In another iOS-like change, screenshots taken in Android 11 now appear in the lower left corner of the screen as opposed to a notification.
 Android 11's recent menu also adds buttons for taking and sharing screenshots in addition to selecting text.